Introduction

 - Multiple types of cargo insurance exist, including marine, air, and land transport, as well as optional All Risk and Named Perils coverage.

-- Choosing the right policy depends on cargo type, transport mode, route risk, and transit duration.
+- Choosing the right cargo insurance policy depends on cargo type, transport mode, route risk, and transit duration.

 What Is Cargo Insurance?